Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 These are the basic settings:

-- *Player Representation*: The player's representation (prefab) in the miniature model.
-Used to indicate player's current position and orientation.
+- *Player Representation*: The user's representation (prefab) in the miniature model.
+Used to indicate user's current position and orientation.
 Can be picked up and placed somewhere else if destination selection method is set to 'pickup'.
 - *Destination Indicator*: Indicates the currently selected destination in the miniature model.
 - *Scale Factor*: The scale factor applied to the miniature model on creation.
 Smaller numbers will result in a smaller model.
 A value of '1' would not downsize the miniature model at all.
 - *WIM Level Offset*: Initial miniature model offset relative to this (parent) gameobject.